 Custodial credit risk for deposits is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
+The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty to a transaction a government will not be able to recover the value of its investment or collateral securities that are in the possession of another party.
 In accordance with the District's investment policy, all deposits in excess of federal depository insurance must be secured by collateral having a value at least equal to the amount of such funds.
-Of the District's deposits with financial institutions at year end, \$2,358,618 was collateralized by securities held by the bank in the bank's name.
+Of the District's deposits with financial institutions at year end, \$2,318,046 was collateralized by securities held by the bank in the bank's name.